ItsMundo/SQL_Projects/Danny Mas-8WeekSQLChallenge/Danny's Diner -Week 1/README.md

 ORDER BY 2 DESC
 LIMIT 1;
 ```
 Using the COUNT function again, we can get a number of how many products were purchased and then GROUP BY on the joined menu table to see how many of each were sold by product name.
+Limiting the results to 1 since we are only interested in getting the most purchased item.
 ![image](q4)